bvm/bvm/README.md

 Large effort:

 1. Some way for binaries to specify all their version numbers and the ability to get their latest. ~~I'm thinking each binary manifest file may have a url to a global binary manifest file where all that data is stored.~~ I think this should be explicit as people will have to trust the source.
-They could add "binary list" files to their individual CLI tools then install via `bvm install [binary name] [version]` or just `bvm install [binary name]`.
+They could add registry file to their individual CLI tools then install via `bvm install [binary name] [version]` or just `bvm install [binary name]`.
-2. `bvm upgrade <binary name>` - Upgrade to the latest version (requires a "binary list" to be set—not implemented)
+2. `bvm upgrade <binary name>` - Upgrade to the latest version (requires a registry file to be set—not implemented)
 3. Support downstream binary dependencies (should also support a range of dependencies).

 Probably unnecessary complexity: